 - The examples above are quite typical of what most insurers will generally provide in the event someone loses their hearing.
 Cover for crisis events can usually be purchased as an additional option on Life, TPD and Income Protection policies

-Total and Permanent Disablement for Loss of Hearing
+Does Total and Permanent Disablement Insurance cover Loss of Hearing?

-TPD insurance works in a similar way to trauma cover in that it will provide a lump sum benefit if the policy owner meets the criteria of total and permanent disablement as a result of their illness or injury.
-The complication with TPD insurance is in the complexity of what is recognised as total and permanent disablement as it vary significantly between insurers.
-Generally the person must be unable to work for a consecutive number of months in either their own or any occupation and be seeking the ongoing care of a medical professional.
+The person claiming will need to seek the ongoing care of a medical professional.
 The insurer must also deem that the severity of the sickness or illness means that the insured is unable to ever work in regular remunerative work for which they are fitted either by education, training or experience.
 For an increased premium applicants can elect to take out cover that will provide a benefit if they are unable to return to their own occupation.

 Are there different stages of loss of hearing?